 Interviewers Must Understand Possible Handshake Biases

-Handshakes should not be normally given a high level of importance, because most jobs simply don’t require frequent handshaking with customers, and even then, handshaking techniques can be easily taught.
+Handshakes should not be normally given a high level of importance, because most IT and technical jobs simply don’t require frequent handshaking with customers, and even then, handshaking techniques can be easily taught.
 Interviewers need to be aware of the many non-job related biases that can occur by assessing a simple handshake.
-If you are a professional recruiter or a manager who hires frequently, understand how many different types of “handshake created bias” can harm your hiring results.
+If you are a professional IT recruiter or a manager who hires frequently, understand how many different types of “handshake created bias” can harm your hiring results.
 The seven categories of bias are:

 - A reflection of interpersonal skills — unfortunately, many interviewers equate an inappropriate or bad handshake with a lack of interpersonal skills, even though the weak handshake may be strictly a result of interview nervousness or uncertainty.
 People with a lot of experience in shaking hands (like salespeople) tend to be good at it, but it is a mistake to assume that an interview handshake reflects on a candidate’s interpersonal skills.
 There is simply no hard evidence to support this connection.
 Unless you frequently interact with strangers, you are unlikely to have a perfect handshake.
-That means that many IT and Engineering professionals will score less on any handshake assessment.
+That means that many IT professionals will score less on any handshake assessment.

-- It may cause personality assumptions — unfortunately an interviewer will frequently judge a person’s personality based on their handshake.
+- It may cause personality assumptions — unfortunately, an interviewer will frequently judge a person’s personality based on their handshake.
 A weak handshake may be taken as an indication that you are an introvert, lack aggressiveness, or have weak interpersonal skills, and a too-strong handshake may be taken to mean over aggressiveness.
 There is no evidence to show a link between actual personality and interview handshakes.

 - Health issues impact handshakes — either the interviewee or the interviewer may have a fear of germs or actual health issues, which may impact their willingness to shake hands and how they shake hands.
 This handshake avoidance behaviour may inaccurately be seen as a lack of interest in the job.